-98. Naming and numbering of streets
+100. Naming and numbering of streets

-- (1) If as a result of the approval of a development application streets or roads are created, whether public or private, the Municipality must approve the naming of streets and must allocate a street number to each of the erven or land units located in such street or road. - (2) The proposed names of the streets and numbers must be submitted as part of an application for subdivision. - (3) In considering the naming of streets, the Municipality must take into account the relevant policies regarding street naming and numbering. - (4) The Municipality must notify the Surveyor-General of the approval of new streets as a result of the approval of an amendment or cancellation of a subdivision in terms of section 23 and the Surveyor-General must endorse the records of the Surveyor-General's Office to reflect the amendment or cancellation of the street names on an approved general plan.
+- (1) If as a result of the approval of a development application streets or roads are created, the naming of such roads or streets and the allocation of street numbers must be approved by the Executive Director, except street names and numbers in housing projects which must be approved by the Executive Mayor. - (2) The proposed names of the streets and numbers may be submitted as part of an application for subdivision. - (3) In considering the naming of streets, the relevant policies regarding street naming and numbering must be adhered to. - (4) The Municipality must notify the Surveyor-General of the approval of new public streets as a result of the approval of an amendment or cancellation of a subdivision plan in terms of section 23 and the Surveyor-General must endorse the records of the Surveyor-General's Office to reflect the amendment or cancellation of the street names on an approved general plan.